schwilklab/shrubflam/README.md

 -   To test whether the canopy traits is more important than leaf traits in shrub flammability or not.

--   To test current theory including predictions that heat release and flame spread rate are relatively independent axes of flammability in shrub fuels.
+-    How well do shoot-level flammability measurements correspond to the flammability category rankings developed by the fire hazard categories listed in the National Fire Protection Association’s Firewise program?

 ## Methods

-We have collected 23 shrub species from multiple counties in Texas (species description is in species_table_2022.csv).
+We have collected 17 shrub species from multiple counties in Texas (species description is in species_table_2022.csv).
 For each sample for each species, we have collected alike, a paired 70 cm branch from the same plant.
 The collected branches were stored in big coolers and